Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 Also, most of the academy players were injected and used to form the main Papilo Football Club team.

-The team in the space of three (3) years got promoted to Nigeria National League (NNL) division.
+The team in the space of three (3) years got promoted to the Nigeria National League (NNL) division.

 Right now, Papilo Football Club has established a relationship with Leeds United Football Club, United Kingdom.